False Claim Participation in EU-US Privacy Shield Framework

 In February 2017, five California assembly members introduced Assembly Bill 1008, which proposes to add a section to the California Fair Employment and Housing Act (FEHA) containing new state-wide restrictions on an employer’s ability to make pre-hire and personnel decisions based on an individual’s criminal history, including a significant and far reaching “ban-the-box” component.
 The bill has passed both houses and will now be forwarded to Governor Jerry Brown (D).
 While the governor has until October 15, 2017 to sign, veto, or otherwise not act upon all bills that passed both houses as of September 15, he is expected to sign AB 1008.

-- Include on any application for employment any question that seeks the disclosure of an applicant’s conviction history;
+- Include on any application for employment any question that seeks the disclosure of an candidate’s conviction history;

-- Inquire into or consider the conviction history of an applicant before the applicant receives a conditional offer of employment; and
+- Inquire into or consider the conviction history of an candidate before the candidate receives a conditional offer of employment; and

 - Consider, distribute, or disseminate information about any of the following while conducting a criminal history background check in connection with any application for employment: (1) an arrest that did not result in a conviction, subject to the exceptions in Labor Code § 432.7(a)(1) and (f); (2) referral to or participation in a pretrial or post trial diversion program; and (3) convictions that have been sealed, dismissed, expunged or statutorily eradicated pursuant to law.

-Under AB 1008, consideration of an applicant’s criminal history would be permissible only after the employer has made a conditional offer of employment.
-Once that offer has been made and the criminal history obtained, AB 1008 further provides that the employer cannot deny an applicant a position solely or in part because of conviction history until the employer performs an individualized assessment.
-This assessment must justify denying the applicant the position by linking relevant conviction history with specific job duties of the position sought.
+Under AB 1008, consideration of an candidate’s criminal history would be permissible only after the employer has made a conditional offer of employment.
+Once that offer has been made and the criminal history obtained, AB 1008 further provides that the employer cannot deny an candidate a position solely or in part because of conviction history until the employer performs an individualized assessment.
+This assessment must justify denying the candidate the position by linking relevant conviction history with specific job duties of the position sought.
 In particular, the assessment would have to consider:

 - The nature and gravity of the offense and conduct;